AdaWang2020/hBayesDM-models/json_data/README.md

-### Information currently kept track of by Model Information Schema:
+## Information kept track of by Model Information Schema:
 Property | Required | Explanation
 -|-|-
+"task_name" | o | Name of the task.
-"model" | o | Full name of the model.
+"model_name" | o | Name of the model.
+"model_type" | o | Modeling type: "" or "single" or "multipleB".
 "data_columns" | o | Names of the necessary data columns for the user data.
 "data_for_stan" | o | Names of the preprocessed data to be passed to Stan.
 "parameters" | o | Names of the parameters of this model.